 AMH can be measured anytime during the menstrual cycle and typically demonstrates minimal intercycle and intracycle variability since the growth of small preantral follicles that express it is continuous, not cyclical.
-Reliable AMH kits are readily available from multiple vendors and AMH measurements can be obtained from large clinical reference laboratories [28,29], but most insurers in the United States do not reimburse for the test.
+Reliable AMH kits are readily available from multiple vendors and AMH measurements can be obtained from large clinical reference laboratories [31,32].
 AMH level is being used to manage patients in Europe .

 Assessment of fallopian tube patency — We perform HSG as the first-line test for evaluation of tubal patency because of its therapeutic, as well as diagnostic, benefits .
 Non- or minimally invasive alternatives to HSG for investigation of tubal subfertility include chlamydia antibody testing and/or hysterosalpingo-contrast sonography (HyCoSy) .

 When the diagnosis is in doubt, more invasive tests can be used to confirm the diagnosis, and provide an opportunity for concurrent therapeutic intervention.
 These tests include laparoscopy with chromotubation and fluoroscopic/hysteroscopic selective tubal cannulation.